 Lance Hulme holds degrees from the Yale University School of Music (DMA, MMA), the Eastman School of Music (MM), and the University of Minnesota (BM).
 He also studied at the Universitaet fuer Musik in Vienna, Austria.

 From the beginning, Lance Hulme has pursued an eclectic musical career encompassing many different aspects of music-making.
 His career as conductor began with the premiere of a piece written for his high school orchestra in suburban St. Paul, Minnesota.
 Throughout his undergraduate study of classical composition, Lance Hulme played keyboards in various jazz bands and other ensembles, wrote and directed musicals and stage music and transcribed and arranged music for other performers.
 An interim period followed where he was keyboardist for the jazz-fusion band Dreamscape and was associated with the then Minnesota Composers Forum.
 Following graduate study, he went to Vienna, Austria on a Fulbright Grant.
 He remained in Europe for seventeen years basing out of Germany.
 During that time, he co-founded and directed Ensemble Surprise, an eclectic chamber ensemble which featured "700 years of new music", and worked as a freelance musician, arranger and transcriber for a wide variety of institutions, ensembles and individuals.
 An offer to teach brought him back to the U.S. in 2003.

 Hulme's interests also include music technology, both as composer and educator.
 His compositions using computers have been presented in many venues including interactive collaborations with choreographers and visual artists.
 His educational software uses technology to achieve remarkable results in aural skills and music fundamentals.
-He is also a sound engineer and has produced many recordings including his own compact disk release with Albany Records.
+He is also a sound engineer and has produced recordings including some for his compact disk releases.